ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # TODO's and future work:

 I am also looking into implementing hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/).
 Unfortunately, the performance requirements are very high.
+I have access to the developer software of Manomotion but not the one from uSenseAR.
+First tests with Manomotion where not so successful but I will follow the development closly.
+Another disadvantage is that the Manomotion software is not free of charge so I can not publish it here but I could upload videos and maybe a paid app in the future.
 Moving marker tracking looks like it could work more reliable and with better performance since the software is more optimized.
-Also detecting skin color and thereby the hands seems to be complicated issue not fully solved yet by the developers.

 <p align="center">
 <a href="https://youtu.be/z7-JSaSOgfU"><img src="https://user-images.githubusercontent.com/12700187/54431726-72fd2480-4727-11e9-8719-322ee3dae8f0.png" width="100%"></a>
 </p>

 <p align="center">
-Manomotion getting hand tracking via the smartphone camera to work.
-The tracking is not good enough at this point to replace hand controllers.
+Video showing Manomotion hand tracking in combination with ARCore.
 </p>

 <p align="center">